RONNCC/ronncc.github/_posts/2018-02-16-random-berk-classes.md

 Aug 30 2018

+FSCQ
 logical block mapping to choose where to put on platter, archival data inside the platter and fast access data on the outside never use RAID 5 again lmao
 4ms to track switch, but much less to read next thing on the block 3 modes for a Journaling File System - Writeback, Ordered, Data journaling. (write metadata+journal independently and journal only metadata, ordering, or both first to journal)

+journals can be stored in different portions of a disk.
+Ext2/3

 ## Comp + Theoretical Immunology  (294-E?)